SuyashJoshi179/TryScape/IMPLEMENTATION_SUMMARY.md

 1. User uploads their photo and provides descriptions
 2. Frontend sends multipart form data to backend
 3. Backend validates and processes uploaded images
+4. Backend generates a white mask matching the uploaded image dimensions
-4. Azure OpenAI service generates prompt from descriptions
+5. Azure OpenAI gpt-image-1 service receives the image, mask, and prompt
-5. DALL-E 3 creates photorealistic image
+6. gpt-image-1 edits the image to apply the desired outfit and location (60-120 seconds)
-6. Generated image is downloaded and displayed to user
+7. Generated image is downloaded, decoded from base64, and displayed to user

 ### Key Features
 - ✅ User photo upload
 - ✅ Clothing image upload (optional)
 - ✅ Text descriptions for user, clothing, and location
-- ✅ Photorealistic image generation via DALL-E 3
+- ✅ Photorealistic image generation via gpt-image-1
 - ✅ Modern, responsive web interface
 - ✅ Real-time feedback and loading states
 - ✅ Error handling and validation